rodekruis/helpful-information/docs/Guide-How_to_set_up_an_instance.md

 - A Google Account (or [create one](#create-a-google-account))
 - A GitHub Account (or [create one](#create-a-github-account))
 - (optional) A GitHub Organization (or [create one](#create-a-github-organization))
-- A static file hosting solution/service (see options: [helpful-information / Deployment](https://github.com/rodekruis/helpful-information#deployment))
+- (optional) A static file hosting solution/service (see options: [helpful-information / Deployment](https://github.com/rodekruis/helpful-information#deployment), use GitHub by default)

 ## Checklist